 What are the usual steps in “custody” modification cases?

-Court orders an Investigation/Evaluation or a GAL
+—Court orders an Investigation/Evaluation or Appointment of a GAL

-In cases where modification of “custody” (now known as parental responsibility or parenting time), the court often orders an investigation/evaluation by a mental health professional with written recommendations to be made to the judge.
-These evaluations usually include psychological testing of the parents, interviews with the parents and the children and with other individuals (so called “collaterals.”).
-Sometimes the judge will appoint a lawyer to represent the child.
-Usually, this involves the appointment of a guardian ad litem (a lawyer appointed who has the ability to render a report as to the children’s best interest).
+In cases where modification of “custody” (parental responsibility or parenting time), the court can order an investigation/evaluation by a mental health professional with written recommendations to be made to the judge.
+These evaluations usually include psychological testing of the parents, interviews with the parents and the children and with other individuals.
+These other individuals are called “collaterals.”

-Pre-trial Conference
+—Pre-trial Conference